 Now let me back up a little bit and sort of get you into the flow of thought here.
 The Old Testament is a collection of promises.
 It's a collection of promises from the one true and living God, the Creator, the Controller, the Consummator of the universe and the Redeemer of humanity.
-At the heart of all of these promises which fill the Old Testament is the primary promise that God would send His Son, the Savior, into the world, that He would come to redeem sinners from death and hell, and to establish His glorious Kingdom on earth.
-And in that Kingdom, all the promises of God would be fulfilled...the promises of blessing and peace and joy and prosperity and satisfaction and righteousness and salvation.
-And that that earthly Kingdom would then be transformed into an eternal Kingdom in which all of those promises in absolute and sinless perfection would forever come to pass.
+At the heart of all of these promises which fill the Old Testament is the primary promise that God would send His Son, the Savior, into the world, that He would come to redeem sinners from death and hell, and to establish His glorious kingdom on earth.
+And in that kingdom, all the promises of God would be fulfilled; promises of blessing and peace and joy and prosperity and satisfaction and righteousness and salvation.
+And that that earthly kingdom would then be transformed into an eternal kingdom in which all of those promises in absolute and sinless perfection would forever come to pass.

 Among that little remnant who took the Old Testament seriously and believed it literally and really did expect God to do what He said and fulfill His promises, was an old couple.
 Their names were Zacharias and Elizabeth.
-He was a priest and shew as his wife.
+He was a priest and she was his wife.
 They were part of that believing remnant.
 And also a part of that very small believing remnant was a very young couple.
-In fact, they hadn't even really begun their marriage, they were Joseph and Mary, just teen-agers.
+In fact, they hadn't even really begun their marriage.
+They were Joseph and Mary, just teen-agers.
 They were a part of that remnant as well.
-God chose Zacharias and Elizabeth out of that believing remnant to father John who would be the great prophet to announce the arrival of Messiah.
-And God chose Mary out of that remnant, just a 13- or 14-year-old girl to be the mother, the virgin in whom the Holy Spirit would plant the Messiah and He would be born out of her womb.
+God chose Zacharias and Elizabeth out of that believing remnant to father John, who would be the great prophet to announce the arrival of Messiah.
+And God chose Mary out of that remnant, just a thirteen- or fourteen-year-old girl to be the mother, the virgin in whom the Holy Spirit would plant the Messiah and He would be born out of her womb.
 And He chose Joseph out of that remnant, just a teen-age boy, to be the earthly adopted father of the Messiah.

 First of all, in verses 21 to 24, the testimony of the parents, the testimony of Joseph and Mary.
-We've already covered that, we won't go into that again.
-They are the first witnesses that were called into the court to affirm the identity of the child.
+We've already covered that.
+We won't go into it again.
+They are the first witnesses as it were called into the court to affirm the identity of the child.
 And the second is Simeon.
 And we started to look at him last week, and we'll finish it this morning.
 Simeon is a remarkable man.
 His part comes in verse 25 to 35.
 And, first of all, as we saw last time, it is important to establish his credibility as a witness.
 That was true with Joseph and Mary also.
-There's no question about Joseph as to his credibility because the Bible tells us he was a righteous man.
-There's no question about the righteous character of Mary either, that is evident from the Magnificat of Mary back in chapter 1 verse 46 and following.
+No question about Joseph as to his credibility because the Bible tells us he was a righteous man.
+There's no question about the righteous character of Mary either.
+That is evident from the Magnificat of Mary back in chapter 1 verse 46 and following.
 They were righteous, they were right before God, they were godly young people.
 Their testimony had integrity, it's unimpeachable.
-That's important to establish.
+That was important to establish.